Magma (character): Video games

-Alison Crestmere / Magma appears in X-Men Legends, voiced by Cree Summer.
-This version is American.
-Initially held prisoner by the Genetic Research and Security Organization (GRSO), the Brotherhood of Mutants attempt to kidnap her, but Wolverine and Cyclops rescue her and take her to the Xavier Institute, where she quickly becomes a student and is later recruited by Professor Xavier to join the X-Men.
+An American version of Alison Crestmere / Magma appears as a playable character in X-Men Legends, voiced by Cree Summer.
+Initially held prisoner by the Genetic Research and Security Organization (GRSO), the Brotherhood of Mutants attempt to kidnap her so they can use her to power their gravitron device and cause meteor showers around the Earth.
+However, Wolverine and Cyclops rescue her and take her to the Xavier Institute, where she quickly becomes a student and is later recruited by Professor Xavier to join the X-Men.